Official tourism website for Mourne Mountains and Ring of Gullion

 About

-Castlewellan Peace Maze, is one of the world's largest permanent hedge mazes representing the path to a peaceful future for Northern Ireland.
-Planted in 2000 with community involvement, visitors can attempt to solve their way to the peace bell in the centre of the maze.
+Castlewellan Peace Maze is one of the world’s largest permanent hedge mazes, representing the path to a peaceful future for Northern Ireland.
+Planted in 2000 with the involvement of local communities, this remarkable maze offers visitors the challenge of navigating its intricate paths to reach the centre.

 Where can I find out more about Castlewellan Forest Park?